-The QBS program seeks to train highly qualified students in bioinformatics, biostatistics & health data science, and epidemiology for careers in academia and industry.
+The QBS program seeks to train highly qualified students in bioinformatics, biostatistics, epidemiology and health data science, for careers in academia and industry.

 The program is interdepartmental with numerous collaborations existing between QBS members and those in other graduate programs at Dartmouth.
 Our philosophy is that the modern biomedical scientist must be able to speak more than one language to successfully collaborate in a highly multidisciplinary environment.
 Students trained through the PhD program will be versed in bioinformatics, biostatistics and epidemiology.